tabrezdn1/hacknjit-fe/README.md

 1. **Realistic Wave Simulation:** High-fidelity representation of ocean waves based on actual data, providing an authentic experience for users.

-2. **Interactive Controls:** Intuitive controls enabling users to manipulate wave parameters, such as height, speed, and frequency, allowing for a customizable simulation experience.
+2. **Interactive Controls:** Intuitive controls enable users to manipulate wave parameters, such as height, speed, and frequency, allowing for a customizable simulation experience.

 3. **Educational Tool:** Ideal for students, researchers, and educators to comprehend wave dynamics, coastal processes, and marine ecosystems through a visually engaging platform.